Asarganj

-Asarganj is a semi urban area in Munger district in the state of Bihar, India.
+Asarganj is urban area in Munger district in the state of Bihar, India.

 Geography

 Asarganj is located at 25.15°N 86.68°E. It has an average elevation of 44 metres (144 feet).

 The month-long festival "Bol-Bum" runs during the month of Saawan (August–September).
 After taking water from the Ganges river of Sultanganj (known locally as Uttar Wahini Ganga), pilgrims travel barefoot for 105 km on a route to Deoghar to pour Gangajal on Lord Shiva.

 Nearby villages are Narayanpur, kamargama, Darha, Saraun, Dhuriya, Makva in the west-Lakhanpur in the south - Kastikari, Rahmatpur in the east and Vikrampur in the north.

 Economy

 Asarganj is known in Bihar for the production of quality rice.
 Here, people work in mills and mostly do wood related work.
 Asarganj is also popular for its wood designing work which is involved in making sofas, chairs, and other equipment related to carpentry work.
 Business of clothes and vegetables are the source of income for Asarganj residents.
+The Mainly Income Comes on the month of August (Saawan) as the Bol-Bum Runs behind the Market Many People Earns Lakhs by Selling items by Creating Small Hotel in side of Bol-bum Road.